-CANCELLATION NOTICE - a form prescribed by the Secretary of the State mailed by the admitting official of the elector's town within 48 hours to the registrar of voters of the town where such elector was previously registered. (§ 9-21)
+CANCELLATION NOTICE - a form prescribed by the Secretary of the State mailed by the admitting official of the elector's town within 48 hours to the Registrar of Voters of the town where such elector was previously registered, or, in the case of a town in another state, district or territory, to the appropriate registration official or officials in such other town. (§ 9-21)

-CANDIDATE - any person whose name is placed, or proposed to be placed, as the case may be, on the primary ballot of a party (§ 9-463(2))
+CANDIDATE - any person whose name is placed, or proposed to be placed, as the case may be, on the primary ballot of a party ( $\S$ 9-463(2))

-CANVASS - to verify residence of the electors in each municipality, the registrar of voters within the period of January 1 to May 1 of each year, shall examine the registry list in person, by mail, NCOA, by telephone or by a combination of such methods. (§ 9-32)
+CANVASS - to verify residence of the electors in each municipality, the Registrar of Voters within the period of January 1 to May 1 of each year, shall examine the registry list in person by house to house, by mail, National Change of Address (NCOA), by telephone or by a combination of such methods. ( $\S$ 9-32)

-CAUCUS - any meeting, at a designated hour and place, or at designated hours and places, of the enrolled members of a political party within a municipality or political subdivision thereof for the purpose of selecting party-endorsed candidates for a primary to be held by such party or for the purpose of transacting other business of such party. (§ 9-372{1})
+CAUCUS - any meeting, at a designated hour and place, or at designated hours and places, of the enrolled members of a political party within a municipality or political subdivision thereof for the purpose of selecting party-endorsed candidates for a primary to be held by such party or for the purpose of transacting other business of such party. ( $9-372\{1\}$ )